 16. Ninoy Aquino Parks and Wildlife Center

-The busy Quezon City might seem like your everyday neighbourhood with busy crowd, playground, parks and gardens.
+The busy Quezon City might seem like your everyday neighbourhood with a busy crowd, playground, parks and gardens.
 Among these attractions lies Ninoy Aquino Parks and Wildlife Center.
 If you are fond of wildlife, this is the perfect place for you.

 17. Cafe Juanita